 Here is a page of useful links to health professions websites.

-Most of the medical and dental schools do.
+Most medical and dental schools do.
 As a general rule, schools require one if they know that your college has such a committee, and this information is generally available to them.
 Schools of veterinary medicine, optometry, and podiatry will generally accept committee letters but are also happy to receive individual evaluations instead.
 Because so many schools require a committee letter, our committee never denies you a letter of evaluation, but it is up to you to provide a list of the references whom you wish us to contact, a list of schools to which the letter should be sent, and a statement acknowledging your understanding that letters may contain positive or negative information.
-If, for any reason, e.g., you are an alum applying at a time when it is no longer possible to obtain enough meaningful references, the committee will send a letter to the health professional schools explaining this and telling them that they should draw no negative inferences from the absence of a committee letter.
+If for any reason, e.g., you are an alum applying at a time when it is no longer possible to obtain enough meaningful references, the committee will send a letter to the health professional schools explaining this and telling them that they should draw no negative inferences from the absence of a committee letter.

 Yes, but not equally.
 A cover letter, which accompanies all committee letters, explains how the committee operates and the five categories into which students are placed.
 Those in the Superior and Highly Qualified categories are generally viable, although only those in the Superior category will make it into the most competitive schools.
-Those in the Qualified category may be viable at the less competitive programs, whereas those in the Present for Consideration category will generally have to do something to improve their credentials in order to be seriously considered.
+Those in the Qualified category may be viable in the less competitive programs, whereas those in the Present for Consideration category will generally have to do something to improve their credentials in order to be seriously considered.
 People in the Special Letter category may range from very good on down, but they receive a Special Letter because circumstances (e.g., age, unique problems, highly uneven records) may make it impossible to include them in one of the other categories.

 No. We used to share letters with the candidates, but the medical schools strongly advised us to stop this practice since they felt that nonconfidential letters might be brokered.
 So we no longer do this if you waive your Buckley Amendment rights.
 We strongly advise you to sign such a waiver since many health professional schools view the nonwaiving as evidence of insecurity or worse.
 But we do want you to know where you stand and will tell you your level of recommendation.
 We will generally advise you on how supportive your letter is, but we will not provide specific details since such information has been obtained from your individual references under a pledge of confidentiality.
 Unless there is something dreadfully wrong with you (in which case we will strongly urge that you not apply), we want to help you achieve your career goals.
 Thus, our letters tend to focus on your positives.
 Furthermore, you are advised to check with potential references before asking us to contact them.
 Most will deter you from asking them for a letter if they cannot be supportive.